Javonet/javonet-docs/v1/arrays-and-collections/working-with-arrays.md

 :::options
-:title: Using Value-Type and Reference-Type Arrays
+:title: Working with arrays
-:description: Using Value-Type and Reference-Type Arrays
+:description: Working with arrays
-:related_articles: arrays-and-collections/using-value-type-and-reference-type-arrays.md
+:related_articles: arrays-and-collections/using-value-type-and-reference-type-arrays.md, arrays-and-collections/working-with-collections.md
 :::

-# Working with arrays and collections
+# Working with arrays

 Data structures are one of the essential aspects of every piece of software that has ever been written.
 Any application, from simple command line util to scalable enterprise systems, constantly process various